 Eggs are highly nutritious but you just have to be mindful of the amount you eat.
-Aside that, you should give more attention to how you cook your eggs.
+Aside from that, you should give more attention to how you cook your eggs.
 The beauty of eating lies in the balance of all the food elements involved and it is healthy too.

-You now know that consuming additional three eggs per week can lead to severe heart disease and early death.
+You now know that consuming an additional three eggs per week can lead to severe heart disease and early death.